space150/spaceBase/scss/README.md

 To exclude the push styles from the compiled stylesheet, change its variable to `false` in `_vars.scss`.
 Because of the weight they add to the file size, it is advisable to do this if you aren't using them.

 See the [style guide](../styleguide.html) for more grid examples.

-## SpaceBase for NextJS Development
-- Recommended: set up a custom alias in your NextJS + Typescript configuration for a cleaner path.
-For example, the import statement could be something like  `@use '@/app/styles/globals' as *;` as long as you include the following in the `compilerOptions` object of your `tsconfig.json` file: `"paths": { "@/*": ["./src/*"] }`
-- To silence deprecation warnings related to the "Legacy JS API", add this to your `next.config.js` file: `sassOptions: { silenceDeprecations: ['legacy-js-api'] }`